sintharic/cmutils/README.md

 `import modparams as mp`
 `import os`
 `mp.paramNames = ['dTime', 'nTime']`
-`mp.paramFacs  = [2, 1./2]`
 `mp.paramFacs  = [1./2, 2]`
 `files = [folder+'/params.in' for folder in os.listdir('.') if os.path.isfile(folder+'/params.in')]`
 `for file in files: mp.run(file)`

 Recommendations
 ---------------
-To permanently add these modules to your Anaconda path, you have the options described here: https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath
+To permanently add these modules to your Anaconda path, you have the options described here: https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath.
+My recommendation is `conda develop ~/git/cmutils`.

-If you are often using modules in the IPython console, consider importing them by default.
+If you are often using modules in the IPython console, also consider importing them by default.
 Any .py file in the folder `~/.ipython/profile_default/startup` will automatically be loaded at IPython startup.

 Furthermore, you can define aliases in your .bashrc or .zshrc file, e.g. `alias cmjobs='python3 ~/git/cmutils/cmjobs.py'`.